 In Traditional Oriental Medicine, the nose is considered the window to the lungs.
 When exterior pathogens attack the nose, the window is stuck closed, the lung Qi can not moving smoothly.
-In this case, we need clear the exterior pathogens, sooth the lung Qi and open the orifices.
+In this case, we need to clear the exterior pathogens, soothe the lung Qi and open the orifices.

 The people with chronic seasonal allergies and sinus problems are considered different from those with simple nasal congestion.
-They suffer from both an both internal and external condition.
-External is environment change, internal often shows that the defense Qi is deficient, possibly together with other deficiencies.
+They suffer from both internal and external conditions.
+External is environmental change, internal often shows that the defense Qi is deficient, possibly together with other deficiencies.
 We need to strengthen the internal and build defense Qi.

-In this page, we’ll discuss some common formulas.
+Here, we’ll discuss some tried-and-true Chinese medicine formulas.

 Jing Fang Bai Du San -荆 防 败 毒 散 – Schizonepeta and Ledebouriella Powder to Overcome Pathogenic Influences

-This is Chinese Ming dynasty formula (1550AD).
-It used when wind cold exterior pathogens attack the window of the lungs, nasal congestion, and clear, thin, profuse nasal discharge.
-It may also be beneficial for other cold symptoms, like chills, fever, headache, body ache.
+This is the Chinese Ming dynasty formula (1550AD).
+It used when wind-cold exterior pathogens attack the window of the lungs, nasal congestion, and clear, thin, profuse nasal discharge.
+It may also be beneficial for other cold symptoms, like chills, fever, headache, body ache.”